 Marsh Creek State Park

-Located west of Philadelphia, Marsh Creek State Park is one of the region’s largest parks.
+Located west of Philadelphia, Marsh Creek State Park is one of the region’s largest parks and makes for one of the best day trips from Philadelphia.
 Eighteen miles of trails follow the shores of the park’s 500-acre lake and the surrounding hillsides.

 My favorite hike is along the White Trail from the West Boat Launch.
 While this trail is also popular with mountain bikers, it’s a great trail to hike to enjoy the beauty of this park.